 Although the old gardens included a veggie patch, it was very small and poorly designed.
 Since Adam and I both love eating fresh vegetables as well as the look of them growing, we have created nine new raised beds across the lower sections of the terrace gardens as well as, two large open areas for growing items such as tomatoes, corn, melons and pumpkins, which need space.
 The items grown in the kitchen gardens vary according to the season but there should always be something to excite or interest a visitor.

 The berry garden is a new addition to the farm gardens and includes strawberries, raspberries (both summer and autumn varieties), red currants and blueberries.
-These items are predominately for fresh use but once established and plentiful will also be used to expand the Little Hill Farm jam and jelly range.
+These items are predominately for fresh use but once established and plentiful will also be used to expand our range of Little Hill Farm Jams.

 Tasty & Tempting